wimpysworld/antsy-alien-attack-pico/README.md

   - Damage all aliens and wipeout all alien projectiles
 - Power
   - Charges the generator
-  - Fully charged generator yeilds player HP
+  - A fully charged generator yields player HP
-  - Hold second button to release a smart bomb
+  - Hold the second button to release a smart bomb

-## Design 📐
+## Technical considerations 🧠

 - 1-UP accent is green, 2-UP accent is red.
 - Alien projectiles will always be yellow/orange